Oluchiedeh/my-firstdocker-project/README.md

-# SIMPLE WEB SERVER WITH DOCKER.
+# NGINX WEB SERVER WITH DOCKER.

 Here's a straightforward guide on creating a Nginx web server with Docker.
 This is ideal for beginners looking to understand the basics of Docker and web servers.